cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 In both validation modes it's possible to exclude some of the validation frames from being used for validation.
-This can be useful if you find that some of the validation frames are "bad", extra, or it they have incorrect annotations, which you don't want to fix.
+This can be useful if you find that some of the validation frames are "bad", extra, or if they have incorrect annotations, which you don't want to fix.
 Once a frame is marked "excluded", it will not be used for validation.
 There is also an option to restore a previously excluded frame if you decide so.